Chess4Cuber/RISE-Decode/README.md

 This software is being released as an "alpha" version.
 Use this version at your own risk!

 This pre-release software contains SIGNIFICANT changes, including changes to the Wi-Fi Direct pairing mechanism, rewrites of the I2C sensor classes, changes to the USB/FTDI layer, and the introduction of support for the REV Robotics Expansion Hub and the REV Robotics color-range-light sensor.
-These changes were implemented to improve the reliability and resiliency of the FTC control system.
+These changes were implemented to improve the reliability and resiliency of the FTC org.firstinspires.ftc.baseCode.control system.

 Please note, however, that version 3.00 is considered "alpha" code.
 This code is being released so that the FIRST community will have an opportunity to test the new REV Expansion Hub electronics module when it becomes available in May.
 The developers do not recommend using this code for critical applications (i.e., competition use).